How we Become Empty and Ready to be Filled with all the Wrong things-

 However.

 The book of Romans tells an entirely different story.
 The first chapter of Romans starts out rather pleasantly.
 Paul greets the recipients of the letter (whom he had never met) with genuine warmth.
-Then he says some really nice things about the Christians in Rome and Jesus and their faith in Jesus.
+Then he says some really nice things he had heard about the Christians in Rome and Jesus and their faith in Jesus.
 Then all of a sudden in verse eighteen he steers the letter in a rather unsettling direction and begins talking about the wrath of God and judgement and how all human beings are without excuse and ought to know better.
 Then in verse twenty-four he says something super profound most of us tend to move past rather quickly.

 He says: